Updated March 18, 2018

 I had already dropped about 20 pounds by the time the Rowing Challenge began, but throwing myself into that competition was the beginning of my real transformation.
 Since rowing is a total body exercise that works every major muscle with every stroke, I felt and saw myself getting stronger each day.

 It wasn’t for the faint of heart: during the challenge I often rowed three hours a day or more to reach my meter target, sometimes by myself but often with other members of my team.
 The whole thing is a little crazy (and thank goodness it only lasts a month), but we supported each other and made it fun with silly themed activities like hat day, bring-a-favorite-treat day and movie night.

 Sarah’s note: I’m still doing the challenge this year (of course!) but my goals are more moderate.
 As I’ve gotten a bit older I’ve found I do better working harder for shorter intervals and then making sure I get lots and lots of no-sweat movement in throughout the day.
 That said, there are still some long rows on the agenda.
 Gotta mix it up!

 Solving the weight loss puzzle

-As a an inveterate emotional eater and a four-decade veteran of virtually every diet known to man it was amazing to me that the formula could be so simple – break a good sweat every time you work out and do it often, make mostly good food and drink choices, don’t obsess about food or use it to fill voids that aren’t real hunger, and let the rest take care of itself.
+As an inveterate emotional eater and a five-decade veteran of virtually every diet known to man it was amazing to me that the formula could be so simple: break a good sweat every time you work out and do it often.
+Make mostly good food and drink choices, don’t obsess about food or use it to fill voids that aren’t real hunger, and let the rest take care of itself.

 Six months after the challenge ended, rather than pouring myself once again into my fat clothes because I had regained the weight like every other time I had been down this weight loss road, I was instead re-buying my favorite little black dress, this time in a size 8 instead of the 16 I bought the first time.